Everything we know about the Oxford High School shooting

-Fifteen-year-old suspect in custody after three killed and eight injured in attack in Michigan as police deny prior threat rumours
+Fifteen-year-old suspect in custody after four students killed as police deny prior threat rumours

-Three students were killed and at least eight others injured in a mass shooting at a suburban high school in Michigan on Tuesday.
+Four students were killed and at least eight others injured in a mass shooting at a suburban high school in Michigan on 30 November.

 The suspected shooter, 15-year-old sophomore Ethan Crumbley, was taken into custody by police in response to the incident at Oxford High School in Oxford Township, a community of 22,000 people 30 miles north of Detroit, and a semi-automatic handgun was recovered.

+During his video arraignment on Wednesday, Oakland County sheriff’s lieutenant Tim Willis told Judge Nancy Carniak that a search of the teen’s home had turned up “two separate videos recovered from Ethan’s cellphone made by him the night before the incident, wherein he talked about shooting and killing students the next day at Oxford High School”.

-Because he is under 18, the suspect has since been moved to Oakland County Children’s Village, a juvenile detention centre, the sheriff’s office said, with local prosecutor Karen D McDonald vowing to “quickly” press charges.
+Because he is under 18, the suspect was initially kept in juvenile detention, but on Wednesday a judge accepted the prosecution’s request to have him transferred to Oakland County Jail because he could pose a threat to other minors.

-“It is our intent to review it thoroughly and issue appropriate charges quickly,” she told CNN in a statement, noting that her office had been in “constant communication” with local police.

-The three students killed in the shooting were Tate Myre, 16; Hanna St Julian, 14; and Madisyn Baldwin, 17.
+The four students killed in the shooting on Tuesday at the Oxford High School were Tate Myre, 16; Hanna St Julian, 14; Madisyn Baldwin, 17 and Justin Shilling, 17.

 One of the injured victims is believed to be a teacher at Oxford High and the rest are pupils.
-All of the wounded are currently being cared for in local hospitals, Mr McCabe said, with six in a stable condition and two admitted to surgery.
+All of the wounded were cared for in local hospitals, Mr McCabe said, with four currently still receiving treatment.

 Tim Throne, the superintendent of Oxford Community Schools, told reporters: “I’m shocked.
 It’s devastating.”

-The Oakland County undersheriff was quick to praise the school’s actions, saying: “There was an orderly evacuation, the school did everything right.
+The Oakland County undersheriff was quick to praise the institution’s actions, saying: “There was an orderly evacuation, the school did everything right.
 Everybody remained in place.
 They barricaded themselves.”

-Chilling footage subsequently emerging from the incident showed students running for cover and classroom doors being barred with chairs as the suspect stalked the halls, having emerged from a bathroom at approximately 12.51pm bearing a Sig Sauer his father had bought four days earlier and firing off between 15 and 20 shots from multiple magazines.
+Chilling footage emerging from the incident showed students running for cover and classroom doors being barred with chairs as Mr Crumbley stalked the halls, having emerged from a bathroom at approximately 12.51pm and firing off between 15 and 20 shots from multiple magazines.

+Police said he had used a Sig Sauer semi-automatic pistol that his father had bought on Black Friday, just four days earlier.

-At at least one point, he is seen banging on doors claiming to be a police officer in a bid to dupe people into coming out into the corridor.
+At one point in the footage captured at the scene, the shooter is seen banging on doors claiming to be a police officer in a bid to dupe people into coming out into the corridor.

+Aiden Page, a senior at the school, said a bullet pierced a desk he and his peers had used to barricade the classroom door.

+“We grabbed calculators, we grabbed scissors just in case the shooter got in and we had to attack them,” he added.

 Parents were told to avoid the campus and instead to meet their children in the parking lot of a nearby Meijer store.